Sultan Mehmed The Conqueror

 He was an extraordinary person embodying the ideals of a Renaissance prince and imperial passion, both of which made him a person out of his time.
 He was highly educated, enlightened person as well as a great intellectual.

-Sultan Mehmed II of Ottoman Empire (Fatih)
+Sultan Mehmed II of the Ottoman Empire

-Sultan Mehmed the Conqueror is known today for his conquest of Istanbul.
+Sultan Mehmed the Conqueror is known today for his conquest of Constantinople.
 On the other hand, when we analyze all his administrative and military achievements, we can come to the conclusion that they were all done under a planned goal.
 In this context, conquest of Istanbul was part of a big picture.

 Thanks to the wisdom of Mehmed, architecture and art was respected a lot in his time, therefore invaluable monuments such as Hagia Sophia has remained until today.
 Actually one of the first deeds of him was to restore the neglected Hagia Sophia and open it to prayer.
 Many other ancient structure was well preserved in his time and survived until today.
 Moreover, a great palace representing the classical Ottoman architecture, Topkapi Palace, was built.